SAP/code-pal-for-abap/README.md

 ## Features

-- Checks ready-to-use
+- Checks are ready-to-use;
-- Checks can be executed via Code Inspector and via ATC (e.g. within SE80, Eclipse)
+- Checks can be executed via SUT, SCI, SCII (Code-Inspector) and via ATC (e.g. directly in SE80, Eclipse...);
-- Automatic exclusion of code which shall not be checked (e.g. generated code)
+- Automatic exclusion of code which shall not be checked (e.g. generated code);
-- Execution of checks is user-based or group-based (using profile feature)
-- The scope is customizable (via the object creation date)
+- The scope is customizable (filter option on object creation date);
-- Thresholds are customizable
+- Thresholds are customizable;
-- Message severity is customizable (error, warning, or notification)
+- Message severity is customizable (error, warning, or notification);
-- Checking productive code and/or test code is customizable
+- Checking may be activated in productive-code and/or test-code (customizable);
-- Findings can be suppressed via Code Inspector Pragmas
+- Findings can be suppressed via Code-Inspector Pragmas;
+- [Optional:] Profile Management Tool*

+* This is an alternative of working with SCI based variants.
+The profile management tool offers among others:

+- An user friendly UI;
+- A user-based or group-based execution of Checks;
+- Creation, assignment and unassignment of Profiles (unassigning a profile will only delete it if no checks are registered to this profile);
+- Import/Export a profile among systems (download/upload function – UI button or API Post Service);
+- Single-Click registration of all code pal checks at once to a profile (UI button);
+- Multiple execution of several profiles at the same time (the sharpest/strongest and time valid configuration/threshold will be taken);
+-	Delegation principle to facilitate team work (all delegates, for instance: team members, can work with the same profile);

 ## List of Checks